billk-FM/HEC-Commander/README.md

 ## [ChatGPT Assistant for HEC-Commander Repository](https://chat.openai.com/g/g-xznmjo6qb-hec-commander-repository-assistant)
 [HEC-Commander Repository Assistant](./ChatGPT%20Examples/10_HEC-Commander_Repository_Assistant.md) | [GPT Link](https://chat.openai.com/g/g-xznmjo6qb-hec-commander-repository-assistant) has access to a compiled version of the documentation in its Knowledge Base, as well as a zip file containing all of the content in the repo for retrieval  This GPT can be used to learn about the scripts, ask for instructions to help you debug any errors, as well as provide coding assistance for revising scripts for your use:

+## HEC-Commander Tools and AI-Assisted Scripting Presentations
+The HEC-Commander tools and AI-assisted scripting were presented at Association of State Flooplain Managers (ASFPM) Annual Conference in Salt Lake City on June 27, 2024.*  Check out a [PDF of the presentation!](https://github.com/billk-FM/HEC-Commander/blob/main/misc/Leveraging%20AI-Assisted%20Scripting%20for%20HEC-RAS%20and%20HEC-HMS%20Automation%202024-06-27%20ASFPM%20Presentation%20.pdf)